How to Install JDK?

 - Now that we have seen the steps to install JDK, let the programming fun begin!

-This has been a guide to the installation of JDK.
-Here we discuss its prerequisites and the steps to install JDK.
+This has been a guide to Install of JDK.
+Here we discuss the basic concept, prerequisites, and different steps to install JDK.
 You can also go through our other suggested articles to learn more –